cesar-moya/cesar-moya.github.io/_posts/2020-07-08-motorizing-standup-desk.md

   - Automation
 ---

-I recently purchased an `IKEA SKARTSA` Standup Desk, it has a nice manual crank that you can turn to raise it and lower it.
+I recently purchased an `IKEA SKARTSA` Standup Desk, it has a nice manual crank that you can turn to raise it and lower it. test

 <!-- ```ruby
 def print_hi(name)